hammerjs/hammer.js/README.md

 Full rewrite of Hammer.JS.
-Faster, Smaller and more open, and custom gestures possible.
+lighter, smaller and more open, better events, and custom gestures possible.